 Tank and Reservoir Wet Cleaning

-Regular cleaning of potable water storage tanks and reservoirs is one of the easiest ways to maintain high water quality and recommended chlorine residual levels.
+Regular potable water tank cleaning of storage tanks and reservoirs is one of the easiest ways to maintain high water quality and recommended chlorine residual levels.
 Aquatic Inspections strictly follows AWWA policies and procedures when cleaning potable water storage facilities.
-As per AWWA Standard C652-02, sediment is not walked on or disturbed during the cleaning process.
+Per AWWA Standard C652-02, sediment is not walked on or disturbed during the cleaning process.
 De-watering/filtration bags can be used in environmentally sensitive areas to capture sediment during a tank/reservoir cleaning.
 The wet cleaning is videotaped to document the sediment is not disturbed.
 All appurtenances will be videotaped before and after the cleaning.

 Through the years we’ve documented up to 4′ of sediment in some potable water storage facilities.
 In addition to sediment we’ve also documented the following in water storage facilities: